 • All gradients used in this indicator determine their brightness intensities using advances/declines in the signal—not their relative position in a pre-determined scale.

-• Most of the data used by the indicator being relative, this makes it particularly well suited to Forex markets, as it filters out quite elegantly the cyclical data characterizing the sector.
+• Volume delta being relative, by nature, it is particularly well-suited to Forex markets, as it filters out quite elegantly the cyclical volume data characterizing the sector.

 • I use the PineCoders Coding Conventions for Pine to write my scripts.

 • I used functions modified from the PineCoders MTF Selection Framework for the selection of timeframes.

 — The devs from TradingView's Pine and other teams, and the PineCoders who collaborate with them.
 They are doing amazing work,

 and much of what this indicator does could not be done without their recent improvements to Pine.

 — A guy called Kuan who commented on a Backtest Rookies presentation of their Volume Profile indicator using a `for` loop.